Faithless feat. Cat Power (audio), Best Bootlegs of 2006, Johnny Depp as Freddie Mercury?

 8) The Knife - Silent Shout

-The Knife - Silent Shout video The Knife - Silent Shout (video)
+The Knife - Silent Shout (video)

-The Knife - We Share Our Mother's Health video The Knife - We Share Our Mother's Health (video)
+The Knife - We Share Our Mother's Health (video)

-The Knife - Like a Pen video The Knife - Like a Pen (video)
+The Knife - Like a Pen (video)

 This album is a futuristic horror movie soundtrack, a dystopian antidote to the generally more upbeat Mylo/Royksopp/Fischerspooner electro sound.
 In many ways, the Knife have more in common with Front 242 or Nitzer Ebb, altough I wouldn't file them in the EBM/industrial category either.
 Almost every song has an eerie, disconcerting feel, as if you've stepped onto unexplored soil and risk being blasted by alien ray guns.
 'Silent Shout' is mind-blowing as is 'We Share Out Mother's Health', but don't limit yourself to just these two tracks.